Diehl AeroNautical XTC Hydrolight: Design and development

 The XTC was the first amphibious flying boat to comply with the US FAR 103 Ultralight Vehicles rules, including the category's maximum empty weight of 254 lb.
 The aircraft has a standard empty weight of 247 lb.
 It features a cantilever mid-wing, a canard foreplane, dual vertical tails, a single-seat, open cockpit, re-positionable tricycle landing gear and a single engine in pusher configuration.

 The aircraft's hull is made from fiberglass, while the wing has a Kevlar-epoxy spar with its flying surfaces covered in bonded Mylar.
 Its 32 ft span wing is located behind the cockpit.
-Some aircraft were delivered with optional enclosed cockpits for all-weather flying.
+Some aircraft were delivered with optional enclosed bubble cockpits for all-weather flying.
 The landing gear repositions clear of the hull for water landings and is sprung on all three wheels.
 The nose wheel is steerable.
 The control system is three-axis, with the canard for pitch, twin rudders for yaw and spoilers for roll control.
 The XTC is very aerodynamically clean and produces a 14:1 glide ratio.
 Strongly built, the aircraft is rated for +8/-8g.

 The standard engine supplied was the twin-cylinder, two-stroke, single ignition, horizontally opposed KFM 107 aircraft engine of 25 hp.